nholthaus/units/docs/explain/efficiency.md

 the safety's cost: an optimized build produces the same machine code as the equivalent hand-written arithmetic on plain numbers.*

-The central design guarantee of `units` is that dimensional correctness is free.
+Dimensional correctness has no run-time cost.
 Every check happens during compilation; every conversion factor is known to the compiler; every quantity is a trivial value the size of the number it holds.
 This page explains why, with examples you can compile and inspect.

 ## Conversions are compile-time ratio arithmetic